Skip to main content

 Due to the synchronous nature of LittleHorse replication, we support an RPO of zero (no data loss) when failing over due to a server crash.

-LittleHorse natively implements OAuth, TLS, and mTLS for authentication and encryption.
-Release 0.7.0 will include fine-grained ACL's to further lock down the system.
+Because LittleHorse was built for mission-critical workloads, we natively implements OAuth, TLS, and mTLS for authentication and encryption.
+LittleHorse also supports fine-grained ACL's to further lock down the system.
 Additionally, LittleHorse can be deployed into your own infrastructure (on-prem, private, or public cloud) so that no data leaves your four walls.

 The LittleHorse Scheduler can scale horizontally to dozens or hundreds of servers.
 With only a handful of LH Server Pods utlizing a total of just 48 cores on AWS EKS, we were able to schedule over 15,000 tasks per second.
 We are confident that LittleHorse can scale to meet the demands of any customer's use case.